 Catapults, Quadratic Equations

-Calvary offers Honors Math classes to students in 6th Grade (2nd semester) - 8th Grade.
+Calvary offers Honors Math classes to students in 7th & 8th grade.
 These classes are designed to set students on the track for Accelerated High School programs.

 Students in this program will have more challenging assignments and are expected to do one "Math Project" per semester.
 These students also assist in explaining course material to classmates when necessary.
 The class is weighted and students need to maintain a "C" or better average to continue in this course work.

-Students in 6th and 7th Grade Honors classes will take Pre-Algebra courses and in 8th Grade, they take Algebra which can count for High School credit.
+Students in 7th Grade Honors classes will take Pre-Algebra courses and in 8th Grade, they take Algebra which can count for High School credit.